abhinavmarwaha/walletx/README.md

 # Features:

 * Store Your Credit cards, id cards, reciepts anything you will in a wallet
+* Store Important info like Medicine Names, dates etc
 * everthing is encryppted and locked with a pattern

 ### Coming Soon:

 * Share wallet items securely with your family and friends
+* UI Photograph we put in our wallets

 # Have Suggestions ?